nhunghoang0201/Analyzing-Payment-Performance-and-Transaction-Behaviors-for-an-E-Wallet-Company-using-Python/README.md

 **Insight:**
 - We saw that **source_id = 38** is responsible for most of the **refund transactions**.
-- 👉 Why this matters: Too many refunds can mean fraud, unhappy customers, or system bugs.
+- 👉 **Why this matters**: Too many refunds can mean fraud, unhappy customers, or system bugs.
 If we don’t fix it, trust in the wallet can drop.
-- ✅ What to do: Investigate source 38 in detail.
+- ✅ **What to do**: Investigate source 38 in detail.
 Check if it’s a risky merchant, a system issue, or a process problem.

 ---